codio/knowledge/source/instructors/admin/integration/lti1-3Canvas.rst

      - Paste the URL from **Canvas JSON configuration Url**

 .. note::
-   If you want to configure set up everything manually, continue with the steps below.
-If not, go to **Part 2**.
+   If you use the JSON configuration URL method, skip to **Part 2**.
+To manually configure everything, continue with the steps below.

 Completing Canvas Steps Manually
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~